History of numerical control: DIY, hobby, and personal CNC

-Recent developments in small scale CNC have been enabled, in large part, by the Enhanced Machine Controller project in 1989 from the National Institute of Standards and Technology (NIST), an agency of the US Government's Department of Commerce.
-EMC [LinuxCNC] is a public domain program operating under the Linux operating system and working on PC based hardware.
-After the NIST project ended, development continued, leading to LinuxCNC which is licensed under the GNU General Public License and Lesser GNU General Public License (GPL and LGPL).
-Derivations of the original EMC software have also led to several proprietary low cost PC based programs notably TurboCNC, and Mach3, as well as embedded systems based on proprietary hardware.
+As computing hardware became prevalent in the mid-1980s and onward, projects implementing personal computers as primary CNC controls began to arise.
+The most noteworthy of these is the Enhanced Machine Controller project in 1989 from the National Institute of Standards and Technology (NIST), an agency of the US Government's Department of Commerce.
+EMC was a public domain program operating under the Linux operating system and working on PC based hardware.
+After the NIST project ended, development continued, leading to LinuxCNC which is licensed under the GNU General Public License and GNU Lesser General Public License (GPL and LGPL).
+Parallel development by dedicated hobbyists has also led to several proprietary low cost PC based programs - notably TurboCNC and Mach3, as well as embedded systems based on proprietary hardware.
 The availability of these PC based control programs has led to the development of DIY CNC, allowing hobbyists to build their own using open source hardware designs.
 The same basic architecture has allowed manufacturers, such as Sherline and Taig, to produce turnkey lightweight desktop milling machines for hobbyists.

 The easy availability of PC based software and support information of Mach3, written by Art Fenerty, lets anyone with some time and technical expertise make complex parts for home and prototype use.
 Fenerty is considered a principal founder of Windows-based PC CNC machining.

 Eventually, the homebrew architecture was fully commercialized and used to create larger machinery suitable for commercial and industrial applications.
 This class of equipment has been referred to as Personal CNC.
 Parallel to the evolution of personal computers, Personal CNC has its roots in EMC and PC based control, but has evolved to the point where it can replace larger conventional equipment in many instances.
 As with the Personal Computer, Personal CNC is characterized by equipment whose size, capabilities, and original sales price make it useful for individuals, and which is intended to be operated directly by an end user, often without professional training in CNC technology.